mkstp/negotiations-semantic-analyzer/README.md

 "coherenceScore": 0.15,
 ```

-Another kind of statement you can find in this quadrant is the passive acknowledgement.
+Another kind of statement you can find in this quadrant is the implicit acknowledgement.
 This form of statement is only referential and not substantiated.

 ```
 "turn": 2,